Compliance

 ■Compliance training

 Compliance training is held once annually and is led by LCOs at their respective business sites.
 Training is participatory and geared toward having employees personalize compliance in their own work.
 This includes presenting cases of noncompliance that have actually happened in the Group and comparing their causal factors and issues with the Corporate Philosophy, as well as examining compliance problems gathering public attention and considering the impacts they could have if they were to happen in the Enplas Group.
-In FY2022, our compliance training focused on topics including the importance of honoring contracts in order to establish and enhance trust.
+And FY2023, we conducted training sessions on the topics of bribery of foreign public officials and the precautions for using generative AI.

 ■Compliance inspections